 Music is a wonderful tool in unlocking several key skills, such as: listening and appraising; working as part of a team; developing self-confidence and boosting mental health.
 All children across the school are provided with opportunities to play musical instruments and to sing together as outlined below.

 In KS1, children begin to explore dimensions of music by listening to different styles of music and beginning to discuss they types of sounds they hear (timbre), the speed of the music (tempo) and whether the music is loud or quiet (dynamics).
-In their sessions with Mrs Williams, they learn to sing songs and add to music by playing the glockenspiel.
+In their sessions, they learn to sing songs and add to music by playing the glockenspiel.
 The children are also given the opportunity to create their own music through the use of improvisation and composition.
 We use our online music platform, Charanga, to support these sessions.

 In KS2 we are very lucky to have two wonderful peripatetic teachers from the music service that deliver whole class instrumental lessons each week.
 In Year 3, they develop their sense of rhythm and pulse on steel pans and djembe: Year 4 – 6 develop their understanding of musical notation while learning the keyboard.